Bachelor of Legal and Dispute Studies

 Overview

 You will gain knowledge and skills in legal research and practice, critical thinking, policy analysis, civil and criminal law, international human rights and alternative dispute resolution processes.
-You’ll develop a deeper understanding of the legal system and become better quipped to create a more just and responsible world.
+You’ll develop a deeper understanding of the legal system and become better equipped to create a more just and responsible world.

 Guaranteed Pathway options available

-Didn't get the ATAR you needed for entry into this degree?
-At RMIT we've got your back, with a range study options to help you achieve your goals, no matter your ATAR.
-Guaranteed Pathways gives you the option to preference pathway packages in VTAC so you can secure your place in this degree and graduate with two internationally-recognised RMIT qualifications.
+Didn't get the ATAR you needed?
+Guaranteed Pathways lets you preference pathway packages so you can secure your place in your goal degree and graduate with two internationally-recognised RMIT qualifications.

 Details

-In your final year, you will have the opportunity to undertake a 50-day supervised field placement or internship.
-These internships have assisted past students in gaining employment within the industry.
+In your final year of study in the Bachelor of Legal and Dispute Studies, you will have the opportunity to undertake a 50-day supervised field placement or internship.

 Previous field placements have taken place in:

-- Department of Justice
+• Department of Justice

-- Victorian Legal Aid
+• Victorian Legal Aid

-- community legal centres
+• community legal centres

-- private law firms
+• private law firms

-- Dispute Settlement Centre, Victoria
+• Dispute Settlement Centre, Victoria.

 Integral to the success of RMIT justice degrees are their close links with the Dispute Resolution Centre, the court system, community legal centres and criminal justice agencies.
 These links influence and complement program design, development and delivery.